• Equity Vault Auctions

 8.1 AS-IS Sale.
 All properties are sold AS-IS, WHERE-IS, WITH ALL FAULTS, without warranties or representations of any kind.

 8.2 Inspections.
-Bidder is solely responsible for all inspections and due diligence prior to bidding.
+Bidder is solely responsible for conducting all inspections and due diligence prior to submitting a bid.

 9. Closing & Title

 9.1 Closing Period.
-Closing normally occurs within thirty (30) days after execution of the Sale Agreement, unless otherwise stated.
+Closing normally occurs within thirty (30) days after execution of the Real Estate Sale Agreement unless otherwise stated.

 9.2 Closing Costs.
 Buyer pays customary buyer closing costs.

 9.3 Failure to Close.
-If the transaction fails to close due to Buyer’s default, remedies are governed solely by the Sale Agreement.
-EVA is not a party to the Sale Agreement.
+If the transaction fails to close due to Buyer’s default, remedies are governed solely by the Real Estate Sale Agreement.
+EVA is not a party to that agreement.

 10. Default & Remedies (EVA)

-Bidder is in default if Bidder: (i) fails to timely execute the Sale Agreement as written; (ii) fails to proceed to closing in accordance with the executed Sale Agreement, including any failure by Buyer to perform or any default under the Sale Agreement; (iii) fails to pay any amount due to EVA within required timeframes; (iv) attempts to withdraw or condition a bid after submission; (v) initiates a chargeback or payment dispute; or (vi) otherwise violates these Terms.
+Bidder is in default if Bidder fails to timely execute the Real Estate Sale Agreement as written, fails to proceed toward closing as required, fails to pay any amount due to EVA, attempts to withdraw or condition a bid after submission, initiates a payment dispute or chargeback, or otherwise violates these Terms.

 11. Dispute Resolution

-Disputes shall first proceed to mediation in Oregon, followed by arbitration or litigation.
-Oregon law governs.
+Disputes shall first proceed to mediation in Oregon followed by arbitration or litigation.
+Oregon law governs these Terms.

 12. Indemnification

-Bidder agrees to indemnify and hold harmless EVA, sellers, fiduciaries, and their representatives from claims arising from Bidder’s participation or breach of these Terms.
+Bidder agrees to indemnify and hold harmless EVA, sellers, fiduciaries, and their representatives from claims arising from Bidder’s participation in the EVA bidding process or breach of these Terms.

 • By signing below, I confirm that I personally checked each acknowledgment box and understand all auction terms and conditions.